1470 S McCord Road

 BE A BLUE DEVIL FOR A DAY

-Last year in his letter to area 8th grade students, SHS senior Tommy Kleinfelter wrote this, “Throughout the school year, you will face many decisions that will impact your future.
+In his letter, SHS alumni Tommy Kleinfelter wrote this, “Throughout the school year, you will face many decisions that will impact your future.
 Before the end of the year, you will also have to decide which school you want to attend during your high school career!
 High school will bring some of the best memories you will make in your life.
 During high school you will make lifelong friends, and you will have some of the best times of your life.
 Your high school years are amongst the most important years in front of you.
 During these four years you will shape who you are and decide what you want to do for the rest of your life.
-However, before you can even experience high school you need to decide where you want to attend high school, and I believe Springfield High School is just the place for you!
+However, before you can even experience high school you need to decide where you want to attend high school, and I believe Springfield High School is just the place for you!"

 Springfield High School welcomes students in grades 8-12 who live in our community but are currently attending schools outside of the district to become a “Blue Devil for a Day” to experience a typical school day.
 All visits take place with assistance from current Springfield “mentors.”
 Although schedules can be adjusted, it is suggested that guests spend an entire day with their mentor and visit both classes and with program/activity advisors.
 Areas that will be presented include:

-· Students In Action initiative affiliated with the Jefferson Awards for Public Service
+- Students In Action initiative affiliated with the Jefferson Awards Foundation